-Everlast provides a durable, low-maintenance and attractive siding option for your home.
+Everlast siding provides a durable, low-maintenance, and attractive siding option for your home.

 When the time comes to replace the siding on your house, you’ll make your decision based on what’s important to you.

 For some, the main factor is cost.
-For others, durability and being low maintenance are more critical.
+For others, durability and low maintenance are more critical.

-In the past, wood and vinyl were some of the more common siding supplies you’d see on residential properties.
+In the past, the most common siding supplies you’d see on residential properties were wood and vinyl siding.
 These products are still in circulation today, but the industry is focused on more durable materials that require fewer repairs and less maintenance.

 One such product is fiber cement siding, also known as HardiePlank.
 This type of siding is popular because of its durability and aesthetic properties.
 HardiePlank is an excellent choice for homeowners and one of the most popular materials on the market.

-Everlast has become the industry’s gold standard because it looks great, requires next to no maintenance and will stand up to the weather in even the harshest of climates.
+Everlast siding has become the industry’s gold standard because it looks great and requires next to no maintenance.
+It provides all of this while standing up to the weather in some of the harshest of climates.
 The product also has a limited lifetime warranty and is a one-time investment in your home.

 Everlast has only been on the market since 2009 but has taken the industry by storm.
 Here’s what you should know about this siding to help you decide if it’s the right product to meet your home’s needs.